88-degrees/Book-of-Changes/appendix03s1.md

 Paragraph 69 shows how the antinomy of the yin and yang pervades all nature, and how the sages turned it, as existing preeminently in the divining-plant, to account.

 Paragraph 70.
-Evidently the author had in view here the genesis of the diagrams of the Yî, the number of figures increasing in a geometrical progression with the ratio of 2, while the lines of the figures form an arithmetical progression with the common difference of 1.
+Evidently the author had in view here the genesis of the diagrams of the [**Yì**](https://en.wikipedia.org/wiki/I_Ching), the number of figures increasing in a geometrical progression with the ratio of 2, while the lines of the figures form an arithmetical progression with the common difference of 1.
 This is quite plain after 'the two elementary forms (  and  )' have been made.
 They give birth to 'the four emblematic symbols,' each of two lines ( ,  ,  ,  , known, in this order, as the Grand or old Yang, the young Yin, the young Yang, and the Grand or old Yin).
 By the addition to each of these symbols first of the yang line, and then of the yin, there arise the eight trigrams, each of three lines and the process of formation might be continued indefinitely.

 But how was the first step taken in the formation of the two elementary lines?
 Here, it is said, they were produced by the Thâi Kî, or the Grand Terminus.
-This is represented in [Zhū Xī](https://en.wikipedia.org/wiki/Zhu_Xi)'s 'Youth's Introduction to the Study of the Yî,' by a circle; but he tells us that that representation of it was first made by Kâu-žze (A.D.
+This is represented in [Zhū Xī](https://en.wikipedia.org/wiki/Zhu_Xi)'s 'Youth's Introduction to the Study of the [**Yì**](https://en.wikipedia.org/wiki/I_Ching),' by a circle; but he tells us that that representation of it was first made by Kâu-žze (A.D.
 1017-1073, called also Kâu Tun-î, Kâu Mâu-shû, and, most of all, Kâu Lien-khî), and that his readers must be careful not to suppose that [Fú-xī](https://en.wikipedia.org/wiki/Fuxi) had such a figure in his mind's eye.
 I fail myself to understand how there can be generated from a circle the undivided and the broken line.
 Given those two lines, and the formation of the sixty-four hexagrams proceeds regularly according to the method above described.
 We must start from them, whether we can account or not for the rise of the idea of them in the mind of [Fú-xī](https://en.wikipedia.org/wiki/Fuxi).

 Leaving the subject of the figure of the Thâi Kî, the name gives us hardly any clue to its meaning.
 Kî is used for the extreme term of anything, as the ridge-pole of a house, or the pinnacle of a pagoda.
 The comment on the first sentence in the paragraph by Wang Pî (A.D.
 226-249) is: -- 'Existence must begin in nonexistence, and therefore the Grand Terminus produced the two elementary Forms.
 Thâi Kî is the denomination of what has no denomination.
 As it cannot be named, the text takes the extreme p.
 376 point of anything that exists as an analogous term for the Thâi Kî.'
 Expanding Wang's comment, [Kǒng Yǐng-dá](https://en.wikipedia.org/wiki/Kong_Yingda) says: -- 'Thâi Kî means the original subtle matter, that formed the one chaotic mass before heaven and earth were divided;' and then he refers to certain passages in Lâo-žze's Tâo Teh King, and identifies the Thâi Kî with his Tâo.
 This would seem to give to Thâi Kî a material meaning.
 The later philosophers of the Sung school, however, insist on its being immaterial, now calling it lî, the principle of order in nature, now tâo, the defined course of things, now Tî, the Supreme Power or God, now shin, the spiritual working of God.
 According to [Guǎnzǐ](https://en.wikipedia.org/wiki/Guanzi_(text)), all these names are to be referred to that of 'Heaven,' of which they express so many different concepts.

 Paragraph 71 speaks of divination in practice, and paragraph 72 celebrates the service done by that through the plant and shell, as equal to, and indeed the complement of, all the other services rendered by heaven and earth, the seasons, the sun and moon, the sages, and the greatest potentates.
 Surely, it is all very extravagant.

-The last two paragraphs resume the theme of the making of the Yî by the sages, and their teaching the practice of divination.
+The last two paragraphs resume the theme of the making of the [**Yì**](https://en.wikipedia.org/wiki/I_Ching) by the sages, and their teaching the practice of divination.
 Of the Ho map and the Lo writing, I have spoken in the introduction, pages 14-18.
-But if we accept the statement that the Lo writing had anything to do with the making of the Yî, we must except [Fú-xī](https://en.wikipedia.org/wiki/Fuxi) from the sages to whom we are indebted for it.
-It was to the Great Yü, more than a thousand years later than [Fú-xī](https://en.wikipedia.org/wiki/Fuxi), that the Lo disclosed its writing; and Yü is never said to have had anything to do with the Yî.
+But if we accept the statement that the Lo writing had anything to do with the making of the [**Yì**](https://en.wikipedia.org/wiki/I_Ching), we must except [Fú-xī](https://en.wikipedia.org/wiki/Fuxi) from the sages to whom we are indebted for it.
+It was to the Great Yü, more than a thousand years later than [Fú-xī](https://en.wikipedia.org/wiki/Fuxi), that the Lo disclosed its writing; and Yü is never said to have had anything to do with the [**Yì**](https://en.wikipedia.org/wiki/I_Ching).
 Nor is either of these things mentioned in Section ii, paragraph 11, where the work of [Fú-xī](https://en.wikipedia.org/wiki/Fuxi) is described more in detail.

-<a name="fn_265"></a>[378:XII](#fr_265) Chapter XII, paragraphs 75-81, endeavours to show how we have in the Yî a representation of the changing phenomena of nature, and such a representation as words or speech could not convey.
+<a name="fn_265"></a>[378:XII](#fr_265) Chapter XII, paragraphs 75-81, endeavours to show how we have in the [**Yì**](https://en.wikipedia.org/wiki/I_Ching) a representation of the changing phenomena of nature, and such a representation as words or speech could not convey.

 Paragraph 75 has a good meaning, taken by itself; but it has no apparent connexion with the rest of the chapter.
 [Zhū Xī](https://en.wikipedia.org/wiki/Zhu_Xi) thought p.
 379 it was misplaced in its present position, and should be at the end of chapter 8.
 Compare paragraph 14.

-The first two statements of paragraph 76 are general, but made here specially to exalt the Yî, as teaching more clearly and fully than written characters could have done.
+The first two statements of paragraph 76 are general, but made here specially to exalt the [**Yì**](https://en.wikipedia.org/wiki/I_Ching), as teaching more clearly and fully than written characters could have done.
 The [**Kāngxī**](https://en.wikipedia.org/wiki/Kangxi_Dictionary) editors decide that I the emblematic figures' here are the eight trigrams of [Fú-xī](https://en.wikipedia.org/wiki/Fuxi), -- against the view of [Zhū Xī](https://en.wikipedia.org/wiki/Zhu_Xi), which restricts them to signify the undivided and divided lines.
 The repetition of the words, 'The Master said,' is probably the error of an early transcriber.

-Paragraphs 77 and 78 refer to the phenomena of nature and the course of human affairs, as suggesting and controlling the formation of the system of the Yî.
+Paragraphs 77 and 78 refer to the phenomena of nature and the course of human affairs, as suggesting and controlling the formation of the system of the [**Yì**](https://en.wikipedia.org/wiki/I_Ching).
 The formation of that becomes the subject in paragraph 79.
 [Qián(䷀)](e4b9beqian.md) and [Kūn(䷁)](e59da4kun.md) are used, as we have already seen them more than once, for the active and inactive conditions in nature, indicated by the divided and undivided lines.
 It is difficult to translate what is said in paragraph 78, about Tâo and Khî; -- what I have called, 'an ideal method' and 'a definite' thing.
 P. Regis translates the text by--'Quod non est inter figurata aut corporea sed supereminet est rationale, est ratio, Tâo; quod (est) inter figurata subjacetque certae figurae est sensibile, est instrumentum!
 But tâo cannot here signify ratio or reason; for tâo and khî are names for the same thing under different conditions; first as a possibility, and next as an actuality.
 Such is the natural interpretation of the text, and so all the great scholars of the Sung dynasty construed it, as may be seen in the 'Collected Comments' of the imperial edition.
 So far they were correct, however many of them might stumble and fall in confounding this 'ideal method' with God.

 What follows in the paragraph has no connexion with these two statements.
 P. Regis, who divides his translation into two paragraphs, says: -- 'Satis patet utramque textus hujus partem. non cohaerere. p.
 380 Quod ergo illas divisimus, id fecimus majoris perspicuitatis causa, non ratione ordinis qui certe nullus est, ut in re potius assuta quam connexa.'

 Paragraph 79 is a repetition of paragraphs 38, 39, 'to introduce,' says [Zhū Xī](https://en.wikipedia.org/wiki/Zhu_Xi), 'the two paragraphs' that follow.

-The editors of the imperial edition find in 80, 81, an amplification mainly of 76, showing how what is said there of the natural phenomena is exhibited in the Yî.
+The editors of the imperial edition find in 80, 81, an amplification mainly of 76, showing how what is said there of the natural phenomena is exhibited in the [**Yì**](https://en.wikipedia.org/wiki/I_Ching).
 The concluding sentence is a declaration (hardly necessary) about the sage makers, to the effect that they were as distinguished for virtuous conduct as for wisdom, -- 'the proper men' to stand between Heaven and the mass of men as they did.